Sandthorn/sandthorn/README.md

 `commit` determines the state changes by monitoring the object's readable fields.

-Since version 0.10.0 of Sandthorn the concept `events` have been introduced to abstract away the usage of `commit`.
+The concept `events` have been introduced to abstract away the usage of `commit`.
 Commit still works as before but we think that the `events` abstraction makes the aggregate more readable.

 ### `Sandthorn::AggregateRoot.save`

-Once one or more commits have been applied to an aggregate it should be saved.
-This means all commited events will be persisted by the specific Sandthorn driver. `save` is called by the owning object.
+The save method store generated events, this means all commited events will be persisted via a specific Sandthorn driver.

 ```ruby
 board = Board.new